skalenetwork/skale-consensus/blockdecrypt/README.md

 }
 ```

-Note 1: the decryption happens before the function is executed.
+Note 1: The client submits an encrypted value, and the decryption happens before the function is executed.
 Inside the function the
 secret is already decrypted.

 Note 2: for efficiency purposes only one encrypted argument per function is supported.